 Methamphetamine use results in tolerance to the pleasurable effects of this substance, causing an abuser to need higher doses of the drug in order to get the desired effect.
 After a prolonged period of time, an individual will become addicted and perhaps dependent on this substance.
 Everything in their life now revolves around their next high.

-At Cascade Behavioral Health, we have helped many men and women, like yourself, overcome their addiction problems and go on to live a sober life.
+As one of the best meth addiction treatment centers in Tukwila near Seattle, Washington, we have helped many men and women, like yourself, overcome their addiction problems and go on to live a sober life.
 You no longer have to suffer alone, we can help you get your life back on track.

 Methamphetamines will not only adversely affect your health, but will cause destruction in every area of your life.
 Meth can cause a number of cardiovascular problems such as irregular heartbeat and increased blood pressure.
 Chronic abusers may experience anxiety, insomnia, confusion, mood disturbances, and violent behavior.
 There can also be a number of psychotic symptoms that develop, such as paranoia, hallucinations, or delusions.
 These can last for months or years after an individual has quit using.
 Meth can be a dangerous, unpredictable, and lethal drug.
 Without proper treatment the effects will only get worse over time.